Fraction calculator

 (7/8 - 4/5)^2 = 9/1600 = 0.005625

-Spelled result in words is nine one-thousand six-hundredths.How do you solve fractions step by step?
+Spelled out: nine one-thousand six-hundredths.How do we solve fractions step by step?

 - Subtract: 7/8 - 4/5 = 7 · 5/8 · 5 - 4 · 8/5 · 8 = 35/40 - 32/40 = 35 - 32/40 = 3/40

-For adding, subtracting, and comparing fractions, it is suitable to adjust both fractions to a common (equal, identical) denominator.
+It is suitable to adjust both fractions to a common (equal) denominator for subtracting fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(8, 5) = 40.
-In practice, it is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 8 × 5 = 40.
+It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 8 × 5 = 40.
 In the following intermediate step, it cannot further simplify the fraction result by canceling.

-In other words - three fortieths raised to the power of squared = nine one-thousand six-hundredths.
+In other words, three fortieths raised to the power of squared equals nine one-thousand six-hundredths.

 Rules for expressions with fractions: